 The PACT Act added two new presumptive medical conditions for Agent Orange exposure plus five new presumptive Vietnam-era locations.

-The PACT Act presumes a service connection for conditions related to toxic exposures from burn pits; contaminated water at Marine Corps bases in North Carolina; radiation; and the Vietnam-era defoliant, Agent Orange.
+The PACT Act presumes a service connection for myriad conditions related to toxic exposures from burn pits; contaminated water at Marine Corps bases in North Carolina; and the Vietnam-era defoliant, Agent Orange.

 For PACT Act claims, veterans may enlist help from the VA itself; from its accredited representatives, including veterans service organizations; or from veterans offices run by state and local governments.